oliviaschafer24/COP-3003-Project/README.txt

-Program that will turn into a short platformer by the end of the semester.
+Program using SFML that will turn into a short platformer by the end of the semester.
+Use the WASD keys to move.